How to Keep A Health Journal

 If you've never kept a health journal before, it can feel a bit overwhelming thinking about all the things you may want to track.
 Like anything that you are new to, it's okay to feel this way.

-That's why I created the Healthy Hustle Wellness Journal to help you get started.
+That's why I have the Food Mood Poop to help you get started.

 Often, when we're tired all the time, have constant gas and bloating, or any other ailments, we're quick to look for the nearest supplement or pharmaceutical or diet to find the "root cause."